 Professional Practice BA (Hons) Top-up Degree

-What makes Professional Practice at Worcester special?
+What makes Professional Practice special?

 If you are currently working in a professional area, such as early years, children’s services or elsewhere in the education sector, this course will enable you to enhance your skills and expertise within your chosen area, furthering your professional development.